Abicumaran/GBM_Complexity_I/README.md

 DATASET INSTRUCTIONS

-See iScience publication for durther details.
+See iScience publication for further computational details.

 See the .txt file or Word document for code instructions.
 The single-cell datasets (count matrix) are available at the following repositories: